Military Pay

 If the military spouse meets the eligibility requirements, they should provide their employer with a current valid military identification and a current Leave and Earnings Statement along with Arkansas Form ARW-4MS - Annual Withholding Tax Exemption Certificate For Military Spouse, if they are claiming exemption from Arkansas's income tax withholding requirements based on the conditions set forth under the Military Spouses Residency Relief Act (P.L.
 111-97).
 If that is not done and Arkansas taxes are withheld, take the following steps to claim a refund of those taxes.

-To claim a refund of taxes withheld from the Arkansas income, follow these steps from the Arkansas nonresident state return menu:
+To claim a refund of taxes withheld from the Arkansas income, from the Arkansas Return menu:

 - Subtractions from income